QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 If the user is logged in on your WordPress site, we use their WordPress id as an identifier in the widget.
 Otherwise, the widget operates in anonymous mode and the user must log in with a social provider or QuantiModo account.

+### SECURITY REQUIREMENTS

+- An SSL-secured WordPress site

+If you'd like, I can create and host a WordPress site for you.
+If interested, please email mike@quantimo.do.

+### SUPPORT

+If you have any problems with the setup process, please submit a help request at https://help.quantimo.do.

 == Screenshots ==